wussh/terraform-azure-k3s-cluster/README.md

           number: 80
 ```

-Access your service at `http://example.domain.com:8080` or `https://example.domain.com:8443` (after configuring DNS to point to your load balancer IP).
+Access your service at `http://istio.wush.site` or `https://istio.wush.site` through Traefik, which will route to the Istio Gateway.

 ---